BIOGRAPHY

 - Asahi Shimbun

-As the winner of the 75th Geneva International Music Competition in 2021, Michiaki Ueno has proven to be one of the most promising artists on the classical music scene.
+Michiaki Ueno's eloquent performance and charisma spellbind the audience.
+He has been praised for his unique yet natural musicality and superlative technique.
+As the winner of the Geneva International Music Competition, Ueno has proven to be one of the most promising artists in the classical music scene.

-Educated under the tutelage of Iñaki Etxepare, Hakuro Mohri, and Pieter Wispelwey, Michiaki further honed his musicality as an artist-in-residence at the Queen Elisabeth Music Chapel in Belgium, under Gary Hoffman and Jeroen Reuling.
-He has enriched his artistry through masterclasses with luminaries like Steven Isserlis and Frans Helmerson, among others.
+Educated under the tutelage of Hakuro Mohri and Pieter Wispelwey, Ueno further honed his musicality as an artist-in-residence at the Queen Elisabeth Music Chapel, under the guidance of Gary Hoffman and Jeroen Reuling.

-As a soloist, Michiaki has collaborated with leading orchestras including the Orchestre de la Suisse Romande, Warsaw Philharmonic, KBS Symphony Orchestra, the Yomiuri Nippon Symphony Orchestra and the New Japan Philharmonic.
-He has shared the stage in chamber music performances with acclaimed artists such as Martha Argerich, Mischa Maisky, Jean-Guihen Queryas, and Augustin Dumay.
-Michiaki’s festival appearances span the globe, participating in the Verbier Music Festival and the Prussia Cove Music Seminar, and featuring engagements at La Folle Journée de Nantes, the Montpellier Music Festival, the Pacific Music Festival, and the Takefu International Music Festival.
+As a soloist, Ueno has performed with leading orchestras such as the Orchestre de la Suisse Romande, Warsaw Philharmonic, KBS Symphony Orchestra, NHK Symphony Orchestra, and the Yomiuri Nippon Symphony Orchestra, under renowned conductors including Charles Dutoit and Jonathan Nott.
+He has shared the stage in chamber music performances with acclaimed artists such as Martha Argerich, Mischa Maisky, Augustin Dumay, and José Gallardo.

-Michiaki’s recording career began ambitiously with the release of his world debut album, featuring the complete Bach suites at the age of 26.
-This was nominated for the Opus Klassik Award, highly praised for his natural musicality and fresh interpretation.
-His artistry has been honored with numerous awards, including the Idemitsu Music Award, and the Hideo Saito Memorial Foundation Award.
+Ueno is invited to music festivals around the world such as La Folle Journée de Nantes, Montpellier Music Festival, Pacific Music Festival, Argerich Music Festival Beppu, and the Beethovenfest Bonn, where he was awarded the Beethoven-Ring 2024.
+His recording career began ambitiously with the release of his world debut album, featuring the complete Bach suites at the age of 26.
+He has been honored with numerous awards, including the Idemitsu Music Award, the Nippon Steel Music Award, and the Hideo Saito Memorial Foundation Award.